 - You rent out a house, apartment or room for a period longer than 90 days but shorter than 12 months.
 Or you rent out commercial premises such as a shop, office building or storage shed.
 In both cases you pay 6% sales tax to the Tax Authorities Curacao.

 To whom whom do you have to pay tax on rental income on Curacao?

-Until the end of 2015, 7% lodging tax (room tax) was collected by the Tourist Office of Curacao (CTB) when people rented a house or apartment for a short period of time to holidaymakers.
+Until the end of 2015, 7% lodging tax (room tax) was collected by the Tourist Office of Curacao (CTB) when people rented a house or apartment for a short period of time to vacationers.
 However, this 7% accommodation tax has been replaced by 7% turnover tax as of 1 January 2016.
 Where previously the CTB in Curacao was charged with checking and collecting the lodging tax, this is now the responsibility of the Tax Authorities.

 Do you rent out your house via www.AirBnB.com?

 .
 The intention is that AirBnB automatically charges 7% cost/sales tax on every online booking via the website.
 AirBnB withholds this tax and makes payment to the government.
 A similar agreement was previously concluded with the government of Aruba.
 This is not yet complete for Curacao and until then you have to continue to file a declaration yourself.

 When the arrangement comes into effect, it goes as follows: As a landlord, you must send proof of payment, which you will receive via AirBnB, to the Tax Authorities Curacao.
 This so that they can check whether all turnover tax owed by you has been paid via AirBnB.
 It is expected that in the future, in addition to AirBnB, other websites will also enter into such an agreement with the government of Curacao.Interested to rent out your vacation home in Curacao but not looking forward to all the work?